Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence

 \section{Methodology}

 Throughout this work, we consider floating-point precision as a rounding operation from some state $u$ to a rounded state $\tilde u$.
 In our work, for all solvers considered in the following sections, all floating-point numbers below FP32 are emulated with CPFloat~\citep{fasi2023cpfloat}.
-Several opportunities to incorporate rounding into the governing equations exist, and the question is how different terms, such as the advective non-linear term depend on the numerical precision.
-The nonlinear term is especially important for turbulent cases where $Re$ is large, the equations are chaotic and small disturbances make two trajectories diverge quickly.
+Several opportunities exist to incorporate rounding into the governing equations, and the question is how different terms, such as the advective nonlinear term, depend on the numerical precision.
+The nonlinear term is especially important for turbulent cases where $Re$ is large, the solution to the equations is chaotic, and small disturbances cause two trajectories to diverge quickly.
 As such, analytical or deterministic approaches to assess the accuracy of the simulation are no longer applicable.
 In addition, in a numerical setting where the equations are discretized, the interaction and dependence on an accurate numerical format can be drastic.
-As such, we consider several different cases to evaluate if a simulation can be run entirely in lower precision, as well as only perturbing specific terms in the governing equations.
+As such, we consider several different cases to evaluate whether a simulation can be run entirely in lower precision, as well as whether only specific terms in the governing equations need to be perturbed.
 In particular, we distinguish three approaches:

 \begin{enumerate} \item \textbf{Full FP32.} The entire solver is run using IEEE single precision.
 This is the only case where the lower precision is not emulated in this work. \item \textbf{State rounding.} Casting $\boldsymbol{u}^i$ in lower precision, while the solver operates in FP64.
-Simulating the perturbed system, $ \mathbf{u}^{i+1} = f(\tilde{\mathbf{u}^{i}})$, where the state is constrained to a lower floating point precision at each time $i$. \item \textbf{Term rounding.} Different terms in the NS equations, such as the convective or viscous term or both, are represented in lower precision; for example, for the convective term in the incompressible formulation would be computed according to $\widetilde{(\mathbf{v}\cdot \nabla) \mathbf{v}}$ with the rounding operator. \end{enumerate}
+Simulating the perturbed system, $ \mathbf{u}^{i+1} = f(\tilde{\mathbf{u}^{i}})$, where the state is constrained to a lower floating point precision at each time $i$. \item \textbf{Term rounding.} Different terms in the NS equations, such as the convective or viscous term or both, are represented in lower precision; for example, the convective term in the incompressible formulation would be computed according to $\widetilde{(\mathbf{v}\cdot \nabla) \mathbf{v}}$ with the rounding operator. \end{enumerate}